galletteuh/ps4disasm/README.md

 Fixed map collision for Reshel, Island Cave and Elsydeon cave.

 Fixed cursor bug where you press the Talk/Camp button while holding down a directional button.

+Added a check to disable collision for some NPC objects to prevent bugs and softlocks.